luismerinou/spotify-etl/README.md

 # Spotify ETL with Shiny
 This repository aims to build your own Spotify Wrapped.
-It uses [Spotify Web API](https://developer.spotify.com/documentation/web-api) to retrieve your information and plotting it with [Shiny](https://shiny.posit.co/py/).
+It uses [Spotify Web API](https://developer.spotify.com/documentation/web-api) to retrieve your information and plotting it with [Shiny](https://shiny.posit.co/py/). 🚀

+It also include integration with [AWS S3](https://aws.amazon.com/es/s3/) 🌥️ and loading files to S3 buckets. 🪣

 My own wrapped is available here [https://luismerinoulizarna.shinyapps.io/my-music-wrapped/](https://luismerinoulizarna.shinyapps.io/my-music-wrapped/)